Overview

 Token Lifecycle

-• Expired tokens are auto-removed.
-A token presented after its expires_in has elapsed returns 401 Unauthorized and is removed server-side on first use.
+- Expired tokens are auto-removed.
+A token presented after its

-Revoking a token manually
+Revoking a Token Manually

 Best Practices